-Rodgers-Weeks followed the debate over the ACA closely.
+Rodgers-Weeks followed the debate over the Affordable Care Act closely.
 She and her husband worried about what would happen to them if it was repealed.
-She's a believer in single-payer healthcare or at least expanded Medicare and bristles when people say government should stay out of healthcare.
+She's a believer in single-payer health care or at least expanded Medicare and bristles when people say government should stay out of healthcare.

 "I ask them, 'Oh, so you're not going to have Medicare when you retire?'" she said.

 Although she'll be exempt from the law through the health sharing program, Rodgers-Weeks thinks health care should be a right.

 "I'm willing to pay more so that everybody has coverage," she said.
 "I don't think health care should only be available to those that are middle class or upper class."